Jeremie-Beucler/How-to-automate-experiments-in-Qualtrics/index.md

             # JS for not displaying next button, going to next question when clicking
             ref_MCQ_JS = data['SurveyElements'][index]['Payload']['QuestionJS']

-# now, applying those parameters to other MCQ questions !
+# now, I apply those parameters to other MCQ questions

 # looping through the questions
 for index in range(0, len(data['SurveyElements'])):